electricimp/imp-central-impt/README.md

 At any time you can call the [logout command](./CommandsManual.md#auth-logout) - `impt auth logout` - to delete [Auth File](./CommandsManual.md#auth-file).
 Usually you will not be able to work with the impCentral API right after the logout and will have to login again to continue the work.
 But see the explanation about global and local login/logout below.

 You do not need to use the logout command if you want just to re-login using other credentials.
-Every new login command overwrites [Auth File](./CommandsManual.md#auth-file), if that existed.
+A new login command overwrites [Auth File](./CommandsManual.md#auth-file), if that existed and the operation is confirmed by user.

 During the login you can specify an alternative impCentral API endpoint using `--endpoint` option of the [login command](./CommandsManual.md#auth-login).
-You may need this if you work with a private impCloud installation.
-The default endpoint is [https://api.electricimp.com/v5](https://api.electricimp.com/v5)
+You may need this if you work with a private impCloud&trade; installation.
+The default endpoint is `api.electricimp.com/v5`

 There are two types of login - global and local.